 The University of Melbourne's Library boasts world-class facilities for researchers.
 Offering a wide range of resources and services to support you throughout your candidature, the following links will support you with your research, writing and publishing.

 - Researcher@Library provides a suite of information to manage your information and learn how to publish your work.
 This is a really good place to start exploring research-focussed services and key resources.

-- Browse the suite of online Subject Research Guides to locate recommended subject-specific and interdisciplinary databases and selected collections.
-Check the Research Support guide to help you get started.
+- Browse the suite of online Guides for Researchers to locate recommended resources related to your discipline that will help you with your research.
+Also, check out the Research Essentials Guide to help you get started.

 - If you require more comprehensive or tailored information you may like to meet with a Liaison Librarian to plan the literature search for your research project, or to discuss your research-specific information needs.
 Book a Research Consultation.

-- Interlibrary loans & document delivery is a free service for requesting resources not held in University of Melbourne libraries.
+- Interlibrary loans is a free service for requesting resources not held in University of Melbourne libraries.
 You can get access to books and papers from a wide network of other institutions.

-- The Library offers classes and tours, including seminars and workshops.
+- The Library offers workshops and tours.
 Some sessions require bookings, so check ahead.

-- Monthly Getting Started sessions provide a good introduction to undertaking comprehensive library research.
+- The frequently held Getting Started sessions provide a good introduction to undertaking comprehensive library research.

 Library study spaces

 The University's libraries all have study spaces, computers, rooms and group study spaces available.
-Check Bookit!
-Online to see what's available and make a booking.
+Check DiBS to see what's available and make a booking.
 For branch locations and opening hours visit the Library website.